GurjeetSingh007/BookStore/GurjeetsBookStore/README.txt

 03:19am - Created Class For UnitOfWork and addd potiential fix whit implementation of methods.
-03:20am - Added reference as Scoped of both UnitOfwork in startup.cs 04:28am - Created CategoryControlles file and modified to use IUnitOfWork interface
+03:20am - Added reference as Scoped of both UnitOfwork in startup.cs 04:28am - Created CategoryControlles file and modified to use IUnitOfWork interface 04:39am - created index view for Category controller in Admin area and added code from the given file